 Step 4:Â Sign the back of the card.

 Step 5:Â Sign up for online account management, become familiar with the online tools offered and set your preferences for bill payment reminders, spending alerts and automatic payments.

 Step 6:Â You are ready to use your card at the store.
 If asked at the counterÂ if your card is debit or credit, select â€ścredit.â€ť

 Here are some best practices to follow when using your card:

-- Make sure you can afford each purchase before you make your transaction.
-Credit cards are not a way to live beyond your means
+- Make sure you can afford each purchase before you buy.
+Credit cards are not a way to live beyond your means.

-- Pay off as much of your balance as you can each by the payment due date.
-If you can, try to pay your balance in full to avoid finance charges
+- Pay off as much of your balance as you can by the payment due date.
+If you can, try to pay your balance in full to avoid finance charges.

 - Try to avoid cash advances.
 Cash advances are when you use your credit card like a debit card and withdraw money from your account.
 Usually, there are fees associated with cash advances, and interest will start to accrue immediately at the cash advance APR.